Rafhub69/Everythig/README.md

 If you want to run this program you should:
 - Download processing: https://processing.org/download/
+- Download all files and delate file Everything2D_3
-- Download all files and put them in a folder named Everything2D_3, then click File - Open and select this folder, then click Everything2D_3.pde.
+- Put all of files in a folder named Everything2D_4, then click File - Open and select this folder, then click Everything2D_4.pde.
 - In the processing click run.